 - Change of occupancy

-Where a Customer has reached a settlement with Naturgy, they will be reconnected in accordance with their terms and conditions.
+Where a Customer has reached a settlement with Naturgy Ireland, they will be reconnected in accordance with their terms and conditions.

-Naturgy will not disconnect a Customer in any of the following circumstances:
+Naturgy Ireland will not disconnect a Customer in any of the following circumstances:

-- Where a Customer is pursuing a complaint using the complaint handling procedures specified by Naturgy and the complaint is related to the reason for disconnection.
+- Where a Customer is pursuing a complaint using the complaint handling procedures specified by Naturgy Ireland and the complaint is related to the reason for the disconnection.

-- For failure to pay an invoice which is not related to the supply of electricity or gas.
+- For failure to pay an invoice that is not related to the supply of electricity or gas.